mozman/ezdxf/docs/source/concepts/extents_limits.rst

-The `extents` and `limits` of an layout represents borders which can be referenced by the ZOOM command or read from some header variables from the :class:`~ezdxf.sections.header.HeaderSection`, if the creator application maintains these values -- `ezdxf` does it not automatically.
+The `extents` and `limits` of an layout represents borders which can be referenced by the ZOOM command or read from some header variables from the :class:`~ezdxf.sections.header.HeaderSection`, if the creator application maintains these values -- `ezdxf` does this not automatically.

 Extents
 -------

 The `extents` of an layout are determined by the maximum extents of all DXF entities that are in this layout.
 The command::

     ZOOM extents

 sets the current viewport to the extents of the currently selected layout.

-A paper space layout in an arbitrary zoom state:
+A paperspace layout in an arbitrary zoom state:

 .. image:: ../gfx/zoom_overview_800px.png